-- All visitors are to wear face mask at all times inside the hospital.
+- All visitors must wear face masks at all times inside the hospital.

 If you have any questions about the updated visiting policy, please ask a member of the patient relations team or contact our Call Center at 06 711 7777.

 Thank you for your understanding and for adhering to these rules